rafaelriveralopez/DE-ADT/README.md

 - - -

+The DE-ADT-SPV.zip constaints the DEADT_SPV.jar file and the libraries used to run the method.

-The deadtspv.zip containt the main files implementing the method:
+The deadtspv.zip containts the main source files implementing the method:

 1. ConfigurationAP.java: The definition of the main elements of the DE-ADT-SPV method.
 2. DEADT.java: The main class to run the DE-ADT-SPV method.